Pfizer will provide access to anonymized patient-level data in response to scientifically valid research proposals.

 - Trials conducted for medicines, vaccines and medical devices that have been terminated (i.e. development for all indications has been discontinued)

 Data from these trials will be made available 24 months after study completion.

 Pfizer will make reasonable efforts to fulfill all data requests for legitimate research purposes, but there may be instances in which retrieval or delivery of data is not feasible (for example, if Pfizer does not have legal authority to provide the data, if costs of retrieval of older or pre-electronic data are prohibitive, etc. – see details below*).

 To access patient-level data, researchers should submit a research proposal.
-An internal committee, composed of Pfizer colleagues who are familiar with the data, reviews all in-scope applications.
+An internal committee, composed of Pfizer colleagues who are familiar with the data, reviews all applications.
 If the application is denied or only partially approved, an Independent Review Panel of outside experts will review the application.
 The Independent Review Panel’s decision is considered final and binding.

 In considering an application, both the internal review committee and the Independent Review Panel will assess a number of criteria, including the scientific rationale for the research and whether there is a well-documented and rigorous statistical analysis plan.
 All those receiving access to data will be required to enter into a data access agreement.

 To submit your data access request, please click the following link: Submit your request for patient-level data

 We encourage you to contact CTD@Pfizer.com and provide the following information prior to your submission, in order to assess the feasibility of your request: